Jotai vs Recoil: Modern Atomic State Management for React

 Summary

-Both jotai and recoil are excellent state management libraries for React. jotai is a better choice for smaller applications or those requiring more flexibility, while recoil is a better choice for larger applications or those requiring more features.
+Both jotai and recoil are excellent state management libraries for React, but they have different strengths and weaknesses. jotai is a better choice for smaller applications or those with strict bundle size constraints, while recoil is a better choice for larger, more complex applications that require more features and power.

 Details